jdinh8124/calculator-app/.github/ISSUE_TEMPLATE/enhancement_request.md

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 #### **Is your enhancement related to one or more existing features?
 Which one(s)?**
-Yes or No. Describe existing feature(s) from a student's perspective, including references to related issues.
+Yes or No. Describe existing feature(s) from a user's perspective, including references to related issues.

 #### **Describe the solution you'd like**
 A clear and concise description of what you want to happen.